Trademark in Costa Rica – Protect Your Brand & Name in 2025

 • 💰 Intangible asset with commercial value

-🏛️ How to Register a Trademark in Costa Rica
+🏛️ How to Register Your Trademark in Costa Rica

 1. Prior search in the National Registry

-3. Publication in La Gaceta for 2 months
+3. Publication in La Gaceta for two months

-According to Article 2 of the Costa Rican Trademark Law, a commercial name is the sign—either word-based or mixed—that identifies and distinguishes a business or enterprise.
+Under Article 2 of the Trademark Law, a commercial name identifies and distinguishes a business.
+Article 66 allows enforcement actions against confusingly similar names.

-🧾 AG Legal: Your Partner for Trademark Registration in Costa Rica
+💼 AG Legal: Your IP Partner in Costa Rica

 Costa Rica Brand Protection: Expert guide for Trademarks